SoleyIo/dtflw/README.md

 ## Changes

-Please, refer to [the log of changes](CHANGES.md) made to this repo in every new version.
+Please, refer to [the log of changes](CHANGES.md).
+Here we record all notable changes made to the codebase in every version.

 ## Built With